ngsankar-lab/SpringBoot-demo-webapp/README.md

 Access the app
 --------------
 http://localhost:8080/
-We don't see any out on the webpage for this example. you can see the SOP in the STS Console.
+We don't see any output on the webpage for this example. you can see the SOP in the STS Console.